PTSolns/PTSolns_I2CBackpack/README.md

 Library for PTSolns I2C Backpack

-The I2C Backpack interfaces with the common 1602 and 2004 LCDs via I2C.
-It is called a "backpack" as it is intended to be soldered right onto the back of the LCD along all 16 pins.
+The I2C Backpack interfaces the common 1602 and 2004 LCDs to a microcontroller via the I2C protocol.
+It is called a "backpack" as it is intended to be soldered right onto the back of the LCD.
 Onboard the I2C Backpack is a boost converter as well as a logic level shifter.
-This allows the user to input I2C signals at both 3.3V as well as 5V, including the input voltage.
+This allows the user to connect an LCD to either a 3.3V or a 5V microcontroller.

+The user can connect the I2C and power wires either directly to the onboard 4-pin screw terminal or via the onboard QWIIC® connector.
+This makes it convenient to easily daisy-chain other modules and sensors that also use the I2C protocol.
+The I2C Backpack has LCD contrast and LCD backlight control via onboard potentiometers.
+The board has eight configurable addresses.

+To use the I2C Backpack the user should install the PTSolns_I2CBackpack library.
+Various examples and documentation can be found in the library package.

 The following are the main features of the I2C Backpack:

 - Interface via I2C using either 3.3V or 5V, with automatic 5V logic level and main voltage conversion.
 - Onboard main power indicator LED.